pschank/losebot/README.md

 The program requires python, which is built into Macos, and available on Windows.

 It also requires the [mechanize module](https://pypi.org/project/mechanize/) to support stateful web browsing, which allows losebot to log into your loseit account.
-The command to install mechanize is
+The command to install mechanize is:

 `pip install mechanize`